xypha/AHK-v2-scripts/README.md

   Do you find yourself opening the Recycle Bin multiple times?
   Do you want to avoid minimising all windows to go to the desktop or scrolling the navigation pane to find the Recycle Bin icon?

-  Here is a single shortcut `CTRL + Delete` that will allow you to do the following -
+  Here is a single shortcut `Ctrl + Delete` that will allow you to do the following -
   * Open the Recycle Bin when Explorer is not open, or
   * Navigate to the Recycle Bin when Explorer is open, or
   * Bring the Recycle Bin Explorer window in the background to the foreground, or